A new way to help associations find volunteers

 A high-potential yet underused feature

-When exploring how to increase applications on the platform, the PM and I identified a promising but underused feature: the reversed search, which allows associations to proactively reach out to relevant volunteers.
+When exploring how to increase this metric while answering our users needs, the PM and I identified a promising but underused feature: the reversed search, which allows associations to proactively reach out to relevant volunteers.

 We chose to focus on it because: